enogrob/research-configuring-laptop-with-windows-subsystem-linux-wsl-2/README.md

 * **4.** [Install GUI Desktop in WSL2 Ubuntu 20.04 LTS in Windows 10](https://harshityadav95.medium.com/install-gui-desktop-in-wsl2-ubuntu-20-04-lts-in-windows-10-ae0d8d9e4459)
 * **5.** [Kali Linux on Windows in 5min (WSL 2 GUI](https://www.youtube.com/watch?v=AfVH54edAHU)
 * **6.** [Research Repository in GitHub](https://github.com/enogrob/research-configuring-laptop-with-windows-subsystem-linux-wsl-2)
-The Windows Subsystem for Linux(WSL), introduced in the Anniversary Update, became a stable feature in the Fall Creators Update.
-You can now run Ubuntu Kali and openSUSE on Windows, with Fedora and more Linux distributions coming soon.